 BEAUMONT – From U.S. Attorney's Office

-A 23-year-old former youth pastor has pleaded guilty to child pornography violations in the Eastern District of Texas, announced U.S. Attorney John M. Bales today.
+A 62-year-old Diboll, Texas woman has pleaded guilty to theft of federal funds in the Eastern District of Texas, announced U.S. Attorney John M. Bales.

-Ethridge faces a minimum of 15 years and up to 30 years in federal prison.
+Blakemore faces up to 10 years in federal prison and restitution of up to $31,008.00.
 A sentencing date has not been set.

 This case is being investigated by the Texas Health and Human Services Commission, Texas Rangers, Federal Bureau of Investigation, Texas Department of Public Safety and the Nacogdoches County Sheriff’s Office.
 This case is being prosecuted by Assistant U.S. Attorney Randall L. Fluke.